spzwart/AMUSE-Tutorial/README.md

  * synchronize_to()
  * get_subset_from()

-## modules_and_channels.ipynb
+## Nemesis_and_the_Sun.ipynb
-Learn to communicate between your script and a running code.
+Learn how to use modules and set up binary and multiple systems.

+#### Learning objectives
+ * Set-up a particle set.
+ * Initialize planetary system.
+ * Converting orbital elements to Cartesian coordinates.
+ * Generate binary from orbital elements.

 ## running_an_Nbody_code.ipynb
 perform simple N-boyd simulation